yuan-cc/yuan-cc.github.io/research/projects/complementarity.md

 Fermi-LAT as well as the unresolved counterpart.
 The figure below shows the fraction of *Fermi*-LAT-resolved blazars in the cumulative neutrino flux as a function of the index *&gamma;*.
 Combining this ratio with the existing limits of stacking analyses, we obtain the constraints on the blazar overall contributions (detected blazars + undetected blazars).
 <img align="right" src="figs/compl1.png" alt="drawing" width="500"/>

+we present another type of constraints on the origins of IceCube diffuse neutrinos, using the negative results from the clustering test of neutrino-induced muon track events.
+These high-energy track events are generally detected by IceCube with the angular resolution ∼ 0.5 deg, which enables us to determine the incoming directions and perform clustering analysis on their time and spatial distributions.
+So far, all the clustering tests based on high-energy muon neutrinos have found no statistically significant evidence of clustering in the arrival distribution of neutrinos.